ejizba/azure-functions-nodejs-stream/README.md

 3. Run `npm start`.
 This will build the app, create the large input file, and start the app.
 4. If you want to simulate streaming a request, run `npm run streamRequest`.
 5. If you want to simulate streaming a response, run `npm run streamResponse`.
 6. You should see progress in the console as the file is processed.
-It happens fast for a 96mb file, but as long as you see multiple progress values before 100%, you know your data was streamed.
+It happens fast for a 96mb file, but as long as you see a chunk count greater than 1, you know your data was streamed.

 ## App contents

-- `src/functions/*`: The actual Azure Functions
+- `src/functions/*`: The actual functions for your app
 - `src/scripts/*`: Scripts used to create the large file and send requests to Azure Functions

 ## Next steps